 Provide your advisors with goals and expectations of their role.
 It is often a good idea to create an advisory board handbook.
 This will entail how often meetings are to occur and precise objectives.
 It’s also important to set out any limitations that you might have.
 The key here is to start the advisor relationship on clear terms.
 This will help to prevent future disagreements or any confusion about the scope of an advisor’s role.
 It will also allow the advisor to give you focused advice.

 3. Compensate your Advisory Board

 Compensation can vary depending on the level of expertise and experience that the advisor is bringing to the table.
 Compensation can be in the form of payment, stock options (equity), or simply covering the advisor’s expenses.
 The experience of being on an advisory board can also benefit the members, which is sometimes a motivator for advisors to offer their expertise free of charge.
 The advisor relationship is not one of an employee which is why an Advisory Board Member’s Agreement is vital to set out in plain terms the nature and scope of the advisors’ role as well as the agreed remuneration.

-4. Gain the most out of your Advisory Board:
+4. Get the most out of your Board

 The time that you have with your advisory board is precious and should be utilised to the fullest.
 This is particularly true if your advisors are volunteering their time and skills.
 Plan and prepare for meetings, run meetings professionally and provide the advisory board with an agenda before the meeting.
 This will save time and mean you can get stuck into the substance of your current challenges.
 It is also important to respect the board’s contributions.
 You can do this by following up the meeting with an action plan or a summary of actions that you have taken.

-If you’re ready to establish an advisory board for your business or startup, you can use LawPath’s Advisory Board Member’s Agreement.
+If you’re ready to establish an advisory board for your business or startup, you can use our Advisory Board Member’s Agreement.